thepru/manifesto/index.md

  - You only have control over your reactions
  - Be vulnerable: ask questions.
 Set aside pride.
  - In life, as in watchmaking, things added are complications
+ - Be conservative in what you do, be liberal in what you accept from others[^postel]

 ## Ideas, Theories, a Pile

  - Be as axiomatic as possible, but keep nuance from dying out
- - Be conservative in what you do, be liberal in what you accept from others [or Postel's Law via Jon Postel](https://en.wikipedia.org/wiki/Robustness_principle)
  - [Syncretism](https://en.m.wikipedia.org/wiki/Syncretism)
- - in general, inquire for and favor utility and general improvement, not accuracy of representation
+ - In general, inquire for and favor utility and general improvement, not accuracy of representation
  - https://en.wikipedia.org/wiki/Veil_of_ignorance

 ***